Overview of PSARA license in Rajasthan

 A separate form must be filed by every partner/director in the case where the applicant is acting as a company or AOPs.

-Provisions regarding the manual vetting of the document are no longer exist in the governing Act.
+Provisions regarding the manual vetting of the necessary paper are no longer exist in the governing Act.
 The government has taken this step to simplify the licensing process.

 Step 4: Filling of PSARA Application